lpelleau/SwagTester/README.md

 For exemple, if the type of the data is integer, we will try *0*, *2^32-1* (negative) and *2^31-1* (positive).

 ##### 2.4.
 Scalling test
+This type of test should be use with a batch test with threads.
+Its aim is to focus on the response time and not on the generated values.
 A scalling test will generate data following the specifications (like a valid test) but try to be as quick as possible.
-There is
+There is almost no random.
+For exemple, if you want an integer between 10 and 20, it will always return 10.

 ##### 2.5.
 Timeout test
 *NOT IMPLEMENTED*